powellsr/ns-tech-training-docs/lights.md

 ## Responsibilities
 The lighting volunteer is responsible for the stage, auditorium, and overflow lights, ensuring that the congregation can view the goings-on onstage clearly and without distraction.
 Typically, the lighting volunteer is also responsible for opening and closing the garage doors leading into the house right side of the auditorium.
 ## Physical Controls
 The controls which the lighting volunteer is responsible for and through which they will fulfill their role are the following:

 - Garage door opener, hanging on a hook on the rightmost wall of the video and lighting booth
-- In-wall light panels, on the rightmost wall of the main AV booth
+- In-wall light panels, on the rightmost wall of the AV booth
 - Lighting console, stationed in front of the lighting computer
-- Lighting computer, the rightmost workstation in the main AV booth
+- Lighting computer, the rightmost workstation in the AV booth

 ![View of the lights station, with all implements visible](./view_of_lighting_station.jpg)